awslabs/aws-well-architected-labs/content/Performance_Efficiency/100_Labs/100_Monitoring_Windows_EC2_CloudWatch/_index.md

 ---
-title: "Level 100: Monitoring an Amazon Linux EC2 instance with CloudWatch Dashboards"
+title: "Level 100: Monitoring Windows EC2 instance with CloudWatch Dashboards"
-menutitle: "Monitoring Linux EC2 with CloudWatch Dashboards"
+menutitle: "Monitoring Windows EC2 with CloudWatch Dashboards"
-date: 2020-12-01T11:16:08-04:00
+date: 2020-11-19T11:16:08-04:00
 chapter: false
-weight: 4
+weight: 3
 hidden: false
-description: "How to configure an Amazon CloudWatch Dashboard to get aggregated views of the health and performance of a Amazon Linux EC2 instance."
+description: "How to configure an Amazon CloudWatch Dashboard to get aggregated views of the health and performance of a Windows EC2 instance."
 tags:
- - Linux
+ - Windows Server
- - Amazon Linux
+ - Windows
  - EC2
  - CloudWatch
  - CloudWatch Dashboard